 There is a certain class of religious art that does make truth-claims but that is not propaganda because it is aimed at members of the religious community itself; it does not seek to change them but only to reaffirm their faith and worldview.
 Such art is experienced by us as beautiful provided that we are members of that community because the attitude behind it no longer matters since we share the same attitude as its creators.
 It does not pompously claim to know the truth or try to change your way of life.
 It uses beautiful imagery to re-create mystical experiences you have already had in the past.
 The unsavory ingredient of attitude and politics is not present, so the artwork can be appreciated for itself.

 Above, what might be experienced as a threatening cultural incursion by a Christian if they were to see it hung as a poster on some wall in their city is experienced by a Muslim as an apolitical reminder of many beautiful-mystical things: Ramadan, the peacefulness of small Middle Eastern towns in the desert, the Prophet’s migration to Medina PBUH.
 For a Muslim it points to God in numerous ways.
 For a Christian, if they were to see it hung in the wrong place (on a church’s wall!) it would be a direct, political attack on their way of life and independence of conscience.
-A beautiful thing in the wrong context can send all the wrong messages; instead of causing mystical experience it can cause discomfort and dread.
+A beautiful thing in the wrong context can send all the wrong messages.